wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 I believe it's beneficial at the end of a class for students to apply what they learn to something they care about, or to further explore something they find interesting.

+The term I use for this individual exploration is "Student Led Project".

-One way accomplish this is for students explore on their own with a student led project.
+The purpose of this project is for students to prove they can learn and apply what they have learned on their own.

 A student led project should be done over a minimum of 3 weeks.
 Giving students sufficient time to plan, explore, and share.